jckuri/SFND_3D_Object_Tracking/README.md

 # FP.1 Match 3D Objects

-Implement the method "matchBoundingBoxes", which takes as input both the previous and the current data frames and provides as output the ids of the matched regions of interest (i.e. the boxID property).
-Matches must be the ones with the highest number of keypoint correspondences.

-Code is functional and returns the specified output, where each bounding box is assigned the match candidate with the highest number of occurrences.
+The method `matchBoundingBoxes` takes as input the previous and the current data frames and provides as output the ids of the matched regions of interest (the boxID property).
+Matches are the ones with the highest number of keypoint correspondences.
+Each bounding box is assigned the match candidate with the highest number of occurrences.

+In my code, I iterate through all the matches.
+I select the boxes that contain keypoints, both in the previous frame and in the current frame.
+I fill a matrix of counts and add 1 to all the combinations of selected boxes in the previous and current frame.
+Then I select the best matches based on that matrix of counts.

 ```
 void matchBoundingBoxes(std::vector<cv::DMatch> &matches, std::map<int, int> &best_matches, DataFrame &previous_frame, DataFrame &current_frame) {